ASSERT-KTH/ci-hackathon/site/lights.md

     title: Lights controller web service
 ---

 This is an abstraction between your pc and the lights controller hardware.
 Try to write your code targeting an abstract webapi.
-We have a r-pi in R1 controlling real lights.
-When you come to R1 place, you only needs to change the webpapi url, and the r-pi will do the magic.
+We have an r-pi in R1 controlling real lights.
+When you come to R1 place, you only need to change the webpapi url, and the r-pi will do the magic.

 Here is an example of how lights work with our web service.